MonoidMusician/blog/sources/comprehensive_errors.md

 - "[@MonoidMusician](https://cofree.coffee/~verity/)"
 ---

 I am on a quest for the best errors out there.
 Will I ever realize it?
-Nope, I clearly don’t have the time.
-But here’s my blueprint for what I believe are my most significant contributions to it so far.
+Nope, I clearly donʼt have the time.
+But hereʼs my blueprint for what I believe are my most significant contributions to it so far.

 Despite thinking these are my most significant contributions, I also believe that what I am doing is obvious and not at all surprising.
 I am not making creative choices of my own, I am eliminating choices from the implementation.
 Just takes the right lens to look at it, in theory!